damageboy/zmarkdown/packages/micromark-extension-kbd/specs/extension.md

 <p><kbd>|</kbd></p>
 ```

-But not more than one, otherwise it might get confused with the closing sequence.
+But not more than one, otherwise, inline parsing being from beginning to end, it might get confused with the closing sequence.

 Example 2.2: